jfey/SmallThings/boards/jetson-nano.md

 /sys/devices/pwm-fan/temp_control:1
 ```

-**Note**: When idling the temperature is about 50 degrees Celsius when
+**Note**: When idling, the temperature reaches about 50 degrees Celsius
-the Nano is running based on the default settings.
+when the Nano based on the default settings.
 Your mileage may vary
 depending on the current environmental temperature.
 It may be a good
 idea to watch the temp when playing around.
 The needed script/info about
 temperatures can be found in the "Useful Scripts" chapter.

-Now it is save to activate the maximum values right away to check
+Now it is save to activate the maximum values right away to check it
-it out:
+out:

 ```
 sudo jetson_clocks